President of Colombia: Eligibility

+Campaigns and nomination

+The modern presidential campaign begins before primary elections, which political parties use to clear the field of candidates before their national nominating conventions, where the most successful candidate is the party's or coalition's presidential candidate.
+In general, the presidential candidate of the party or, failing that, the coalition of parties chooses a candidate for the vice-presidency, generally being the second with the highest number of votes in the convention.
+The most common previous profession of presidents is that of a lawyer.

+Election

 The president and vice president serve a term of office of four years after being elected by popular vote.
-Since 2015, the president is barred from running for reelection, even for a nonconsecutive term.
+Since 2015, the president has been barred from running for reelection, even for a nonconsecutive term.

 From 1910 to 2005, the president was limited to a single term.
 However, on 24 November 2005, the Colombian Congress introduced the Electoral Guarantees Law (Ley de Garantias Electorales), which modified Article 152, of the Colombian Constitution of 1991 and allowed a president to run for a second term.
 The President or Vice President running for re-election was required to formally notify the National Electoral Council and guarantee a fair competition for the other contenders.
 Participation of acting officials in political proselytism was standardized.
 Presidents or vice presidents not running for office were barred from participating on political proselytism.
 If one or both were running, they could only engage in political activity four months before the primary elections.
 Also, if the president and/or vice president were running for office, they could participate in their political party's selection mechanism to postulate candidates.
 In 2010, the Constitutional Court of Colombia threw out a planned referendum to allow presidents to run for three consecutive terms.
 It ruled that Colombian presidents could only serve two terms, even if they are nonconsecutive.
 In 2015, a constitutional amendment repealed the 2004 changes and reverted to the original one-term limit.

-Line of succession

-Further succession

-In absence of both the president and the vice president, Article 203 of the Constitution of 1991 establishes that the presidential office will be assumed by a minister in the order of precedence established by law.
-The assuming minister has to be a member of the same party or movement the original president belonged to, and will exercise the presidency until the Congress, within the 30 days following the presidential vacancy, elects a new vice president who will assume the presidency.
+Inauguration

+The inauguration of the President is made up of various ceremonies and traditions carried out on August 7 every four years.
+Through democratic elections or coups, resignations and deaths, presidential inaugurations have been important events in the history of Colombia, which at the same time mark the beginning of new eras.

+Presidential sash

+The presidential sash is considered symbolic, which determines the figure of the president, there are no official records, but the first presidential sash was introduced by Antonio Nariño, who simulated the decoration sash of order, over the years it has had different designs being one of the most characteristic, its first design that only consisted of the 3 colors of the national flag, currently the presidential sash consists of the colors of the flag in the same order with the only difference that it consists of the coat of arms in the central part, emulating the presidential flag.